Bud Light boycott: Dylan Mulvaney

 Dylan Mulvaney is an American social media personality, best known for her "Days of Girlhood" video series on TikTok.
 Mulvaney is a transgender woman, and she has documented her gender transition in the series starting in March 2022.
 Her videos soon became viral on TikTok, and she swiftly amassed a large following.

-Mulvaney began to be subject to significant criticism and controversy amongst American conservatives in October 2022.
+Mulvaney began to be subject to significant criticism and controversy among American conservatives in October 2022.
 In that month, she collaborated with genderfluid hairstylist David Lopez in a podcast for Ulta Beauty; the incident led to calls amongst conservatives for a boycott against the beauty store chain.
 Later that month, she interviewed US president Joe Biden for the left-wing NowThis News.
 The interview subsequently went viral amongst conservatives and Mulvaney began to face greater scrutiny from the American right.
 Mulvaney was criticized by several high-profile Republicans and right-wing personalities including Marsha Blackburn, Caitlyn Jenner, and Marjorie Taylor Greene.